neo4j-labs/neodash/README.md

 > Windows users may need to prefix the `docker run` command with `winpty`.

-See the [Developer Guide](https://neo4j.com/labs/neodash/2.1/developer-guide/) for more on installing, building, and running the application.
+See the [Developer Guide](https://neo4j.com/labs/neodash/2.2/developer-guide/) for more on installing, building, and running the application.

-## Coding practices
+## Build and Run
 In order to improve the code quality, we added a Prettier and a Linter to this repository.

 ### Behavior